 Also, cyber-criminals can use public Wi-Fi connections to distribute viruses and other malicious software onto your computer, smartphone or tablet, causing very serious damage to your device.

 Why is it unsafe?

 Using Wi-Fi in a public place allows anyone who has connected before you to spy on your activity.
-In what’s called a “spying-on-your-handshake” attack, a hacker can see the communication that occurs between your device and an access point when you first connect to the hotspot, giving them access to your encryption key and the ability to see all of your traffic.
+In a “spying-on-your-handshake” attack, a hacker can see the communication that occurs between your device and an access point when you first connect to the hotspot.
+This gives them access to your encryption key and the ability to see all of your traffic.

 How to stay safe on a public Wi-Fi network

 1. Avoid accessing sensitive data.

 Reading the news or checking your social media accounts is okay on a public Wi-Fi, but think twice before checking your bank account on a public network.
 Any website such as an online store or bank where you enter a password or put in credit card details is at risk.
-Although these websites try to encrypt your data, it is not guaranteed protection.
+Although these websites try to encrypt your data, that does not guarantee protection.
 It’s best to only access these websites at home or on a 100% trusted network.
 You can also use a VPN service or a mobile hotspot.

 2. Connect to networks that you trust.

 Anyone with a router can set set up a Wi-Fi network.
 Look for Wi-Fi names that you really recognize in the location you are.
 For example, if you are in the Los Angeles airport, then “LAX Int. airport Wi-Fi” is likely safer than “FreeWifi123”.

 3. Use password protected networks.

 Some coffee houses display their Wi-Fi passwords on the wall, or print them on customer receipts.
 Cartoonists and comedians joke about the practice.
 Still, these arrangements are generally more secure than a true open network.
 Of course, you should still be cautious, as you are sharing the network with others in that space.

 4. Uncheck “Connect automatically”